-FPSB has an Exam Calendar published on website.
-The initial seven calendar days in a month are for exam registration.
-One can pay exam fee to block the reserved date for the FPSB[®] Retirement and Tax Planning Specialist exam scheduled on any one day between the 19th calendar day and the 25th calendar day in the same month.
-Presently, the tests are conducted using online-proctored system, whereby you can take the test at your own device (webcam-enabled Desktop or laptop) from anywhere.
-Soon exams shall also be available at the physical test centers across India.
+FPSB publishes an Exam Calendar on website for the continuing 3-month period.
+The first five calendar days in a month are for exam registration.
+One can pay exam fee within this enrolment window to be eligible for the Retirement and Tax Planning Specialist exam scheduled on a Tuesday appearing within the exam window (from the 19th calendar day to the 25th calendar day) in the same month.
+The tests are conducted in online-proctored system as well in-person at test centers.
+In online mode, a candidate can take the test at own device (webcamenabled Desktop or laptop) from anywhere.
+The in-person exams are available at designated NSE test centers across India.